Improve Manufacturing Operations by Aligning Workers Compensation and Continuous Improvement Programs

 An insurance carrier that offers valuable risk management resources can help businesses reduce the risk of employee injuries.
 Travelers has certified ergonomics and Risk Control consultants who can collaborate with customers to create a safer workplace.
 This can be a big advantage to manufacturers focused on minimizing risks and keeping operations running smoothly and safely.

-Ergonomic Solutions at Work
+Ergonomic solutions at work

 A building products manufacturer successfully implemented workplace improvements across one of its operations.
 A customized training program and targeted project support provided by a Travelers ergonomics team helped upgrade machine safeguarding approaches, reduce slip, trip and fall hazards and decrease product damage during manufacturing.
 The team contributed toward the company reporting substantial operational and cost-saving improvements